oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

 # Bring your own key

 ## Introduction
-A person or process may possess their own keys (which were created with a higher entropy) that they wish to manage with their other keys.
-These externally generated keys can be uploaded to and registered with Oracle Key Vault.
-At the time of use, the key administrator can share the key-ID (the name of a key) with the appropriate DBA.
-Both processes would be isolated from each other to maintain key secrecy.
+You may want to bring an externally generated key, potentially with higher entropy, and manage it with Key Vault.

 Estimated Lab Time: 2 minutes

 ### Objectives
-In this lab, you will create a file for uploading an externally generated key to the Key Vault server, view the key in the management console, and locate the key-ID to share with the DBA.
+In this lab, you will upload an externally generated key to the Key Vault server, and activate it for the database.

 ### Prerequisites
 This lab assumes you have completed lab 10.

-## Task 1: Save your imported key (BYOK) to a file
+## Task 1: Generate a key external to Oracle Key Vault

 1. Write your key to a file